 Bottom Line

-Passive income that requires no effort by the investor is available from a wide variety of investments ranging from ordinary savings accounts to oil and gas royalty trusts.
-Passive investments that have little risk pay the least.
-And passive income from riskier investments like the stock market pay the most.
-An investor with $100,000 can potentially expect anywhere from $1,500 to as much as $12,000 a year on average from passive investments that will require little or no effort to oversee.
+Passive income that requires minimal effort from the investor is available through a wide variety of investments, ranging from ordinary savings accounts to oil and gas royalty trusts.
+Generally speaking, the lower the risk level, the less income a passive investment will offer.
+Depending on your risk tolerance and other preferences for the income stream though, it’s possible for an investor with $100,000 to bring in anywhere from $1,500 to as much as $12,000 a year from passive investments, with little or no oversight necessary.

 Investing Tips

-• A financial advisor can help you create a passive investment portfolio that meets your needs.
+- A financial advisor can help you create a passive investment portfolio that meets your needs.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+You can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/miniseries, ©iStock.com/Suradech14, ©iStock.com/humanmade